kklkit/Factions/README.md

 ## Updating

 1. Pull in the top-level repository.
-2. Update the submodules.
+2. Run submodule update.
 If you are using Git Extensions, you can do this at the top-level repository by selecting `Submodules > Update all submodules`.
 Do **not** run pull inside of the submodules themselves.
 3. Solve any rebase errors if necessary.